 The Town of Parker is annually rated as one of the safest cities in Colorado, with a population greater than 25,000.
 Money Magazine ranked Parker as the 2nd best place to live in America.

 Parker Police Officers are some of the highest-paid in the Denver metro area and state of Colorado.
 The top pay for patrol officers is $98,945.60 with the potential to make $100,000 with overtime and off-duty opportunities.
 First-year officers start at $73,840.00.
 The Town pays for the police academy for sponsored recruits and a salary of $52,000 while in the academy.
 Additionally, patrol officers work four 10-hour shifts and are offered a defined pension plan through Fire and Police Pension Association of Colorado (FPPA).

-The Town of Parker offers full-time employees a benefits package after 30 days of employment.
-The generous benefits package includes:
+The Town of Parker offers a generous benefits package including:

 457 retirement plan

 Educational assistance program

 Employee assistance program